artie-labs/transfer/README.md

 Take a look at the [examples folder](https://github.com/artie-labs/transfer/tree/master/examples) to see end-end examples on how Transfer works.

 ### Kubernetes
 Simply define a K8 deployment, use Transfer as the base image and provide a configuration file.
-Then you'll need to run
+Then you will need to run
 ```sh
 ./transfer --config path_to_config
 ```